Eigenvalues as a Metric for Memory Dynamics in Sequence Models: Model Analysis and Design Guided by Eigenvalue Spectra

-Motivated by the strong performance of SSMs with LTI structure on LRA tasks, and by the high variance observed in input-dependent eigenvalues (particularly pronounced in Mamba-2 on ListOps), we construct a pseudo-LTI variant of Mamba-2.
+\paragraph{Mamba-2 as a Pseudo-LTI:} Motivated by the strong performance of SSMs with LTI structure on LRA tasks, and by the high variance observed in input-dependent eigenvalues (particularly pronounced in Mamba-2 on ListOps), we construct a pseudo-LTI variant of Mamba-2.
 Concretely, we modify the discretization step so that the state matrix $\Lambda$ is computed with respect to a fixed sampling interval, rather than an input-dependent one.
 This ensures that $\Lambda$ remains constant across inputs, while allowing input-dependencies to be absorbed into the input matrix $B$.

-According to Figure \ref{fig:normalization}, this modification of Mamba-2 yields a behavior analogous to S4, both in performance on ListOps and eigenvalue distribution, with all eigenvalues remaining close to one, while the time-varying dynamics are assumed to be captured through the input matrix $B$.
-More fine-grained plots are provided in Appendix~\ref{app:additional_results}, revealing that eigenvalues still shift from their initial distribution, though only within a narrow range.
+According to Figure~\ref{fig:normalization}, this modification of Mamba-2 yields a behavior analogous to S4, both in performance on ListOps and eigenvalue distribution, with all eigenvalues remaining close to one, while the time-varying dynamics are captured through the input matrix $B$.
+More fine-grained plots are provided in Figure~\ref{fig:gating_conv_mamba2_appendix} of the Appendix, revealing that eigenvalues still shift from their initial distribution, though only within a narrow range.